Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data

 \subsection{Cluster Member Candidate Selection}

 First, we preselect quiescent galaxies using a $u'-g'$ versus $g'-r'$ color--color selection.
-Here, we use the effect that the 4000\,$\mathrm{\AA}$ break in quenched galaxies separates the star-forming galaxies and the quenched galaxies in color--color space \citep{Williams}.
+Here, we use the effect that at the redshift of Coma, the 4000\,$\mathrm{\AA}$ break in quenched galaxies lies between the $u'$ and $g'$ bands, shifting them to redder $u'-g'$ colors and separating them from the star-forming sequence separates the star-forming galaxies and the quenched galaxies in color--color space \citep[for galaxy-population separation in color--color space, see e.g.,][]{Strateva2001,Williams,McIntosh}.
 We adjust the selection cutoffs from \citet{Zoeller2024} by shifting them by 0.2\,mag in $u'-g'$ to include also transitioning galaxies from the star-forming sequence to the quenched sequence and only exclude clear star-forming galaxies.
 The selection criteria are given by:

-In Figure \ref{fig:colorcolor}, we show the selection cuts as a red line overlayed on the number density of galaxies in the color--color diagram.
-The galaxies in the top left corner are categorized as quenched.